 Please forgive me for not having posted in such a long time, but I’m going to try to make up for it in the coming weeks.
-To start off with, here is something I posted to my personal Facebook page (for a general audience, few of whom are gymnastics fans at all) on February 5th, with just a few relatively minor edits.
+To start off with, here is something I posted to my personal Facebook page (for all of my Facebook friend, few of whom are gymnastics fans at all) on February 5th, with just a few relatively minor edits.
 It’s pretty off the cuff and there are parts I would reword or add or delete if I took the time, but I think I should post as is and then work on new posts.
 It focuses on NCAA gymnastics as a great example of progress in women’s sports, & my opinion about collegiate gymnastics’ place within the larger sport of WAG.

 But the most advancement has probably taken place at the collegiate level.
-Old-school chauvinists—the Frank DeFords of the sports journalism world—have loudly wailed and moaned for 35 years about how Title IX is stealing money from “real” sports like men’s football, or men’s basketball, or men’s baseball, or men’s curling, pretty much men’s anything, and wasting those precious dollars on women’s sports that don’t matter to anyone & suck anyway.
-But women’s collegiate sport has been blossoming and steadily growing in popularity since the passage of Title IX, not to mention greatly increasing opportunities for athletic scholarships for women.
+Old-school chauvinists—the Frank DeFords of the sports journalism world—have loudly wailed and moaned for 35 years about how Title IX is stealing money from “real” sports like men’s football, or men’s basketball, or men’s baseball, or men’s badminton—pretty much men’s anything, and wasting those precious dollars on women’s sports that don’t matter to anyone & suck anyway.
+But women’s collegiate sport has blossomed and year after year continues to grow in popularity since the passage of Title IX, not to mention greatly increasing opportunities for athletic scholarships for women.
 Of course, the sport that I know the most about is gymnastics, so I will use it as an example of what women’s collegiate sports has to offer.
 Some of the things going for NCAA gymnastics are:

-2) All the athletes are obviously having a lot of fun competing, & they also live up to the term “women’s” gymnastics, fully grown, with hips & boobs & maybe even *gasp!* a little bit of body fat, unlike the nervous, emaciated little zombies who inhabit elite gymnastics;
+2) All the athletes are obviously having a lot of fun competing—there are more smiles in one rotation of college gymnastics than you’ll find in an entire elite competition (team, all-around, & individual apparatus).
+The competitors in NCAA WAG also live up to the term “women’s” gymnastics, fully grown, with hips & boobs & maybe even *gasp!* a little bit of body fat, unlike the high-strung, emaciated little zombies who inhabit elite gymnastics;

-3) As international elite (most notably the Olympics) steadily whittles down the number of team members for each country (do you emember 1996’s “Magnificent Seven” who won gold in Atlanta?
-2012’s Team USA was the “Fierce Five” & in Tokyo it will be the “Fortunate Four” (or whatever alliterative descriptor they are tagged with).
-The steady narrowing of the chances of making the Olympic team has helped contribute to this next thing;
+3) As the Olympics steadily whittles down the number of team members for each country (do you remember 1996’s “Magnificent Seven” who won gold in Atlanta?
+2012’s Team USA was the “Fierce Five” & in Tokyo it will be the “Fortunate Four” or whatever they’re called—nicknames for Team USA are all the rage these days), the slimmer the chances of any gymnast to earn one of those spots.
+Thus, this steady narrowing of the chances of making the Olympic team has helped contribute to this next item;

-5) NCAA gymnastics is steadily growing in popularity with fans, both in person & on TV — mind you, not all schools draw these sorts of numbers, but Utah, for instance, in 2019 averaged crowds of over 15,000 for all of their home meets.
-They fill up the same arenas where the basketball team plays, such that if the Ute’s women’s gymnastics team was a instead a men’s basketball team, they would be the 14th best draw in all of college basketball!
-Georgia, UCLA, Alabama, LSU, Oklahoma, Florida & other schools routinely fill their basketball arenas for home meets, it’s that fun & exciting to watch (& the crowds are as loud & rowdy as the athletes); for the 2019 season the Utah women’s gymnastics team brought in over $600,000 in ticket revenue for five home meets; and finally,
+5) NCAA gymnastics is steadily growing in popularity with fans, both in person & on TV.
+Take the case of University of Utah — mind you, not all schools draw these sorts of numbers, but the Utes in 2019 averaged crowds of over 15,000 for all of their home meets.
+The top five fill up the same arenas where the basketball team plays, such that if the Ute’s women’s gymnastics team was a instead a men’s basketball team, they would be the 14th best draw in all of college basketball!
+Georgia, UCLA, Alabama, LSU, Oklahoma, Florida & other schools routinely fill their basketball arenas for home meets, it’s that fun & exciting to watch (& the crowds are as loud & rowdy as the athletes).
+And those fannies in the seats paid for their ticket.
+In the 2019 season the Utes WAG team brought in over $600,000 in ticket revenue for five home meets; and finally,

-6) Unlike their male counterparts in football and basketball who seem to treat college sports as an audition for multi-million dollar pro contracts, & whine that they can’t start earning their millions while they are still in college, majoring in physical education or sports marketing or underwater basket weaving, the studying for which they often pay some nerd to do for them instead of doing it themselves — top NCAA gymnasts know that college almost always means the end of their competitive career, rather than the start, and they fully appreciate the value of a full-ride sports scholarship to a top university, as a springboard to a lifelong career in the field of their choice; they almost universally take their studies very seriously, collectively earning as many academic All-American honors as the athletic kind.
+6) Unlike their male counterparts in football and basketball — who (this is an overbroad generalization, but with much truth to it) seem to treat college sports as an audition for multi-million dollar pro contracts, & whine that they can’t start earning their millions while they are still in college, majoring in physical education or sports marketing or underwater basket weaving, the studying for which they often pay some nerd to do for them instead of doing it themselves — top NCAA gymnasts know that college virtually always means the end of their competitive career, rather than the start, and they fully appreciate the value of a full-ride sports scholarship to a top university, as a springboard to a lifelong career in the field of their choice.
+They almost universally take their studies very seriously, collectively earning as many academic All-American honors as the athletic kind.
 As perhaps the epitome of the NCAA ideal of “scholar-athlete” I am reminded of the 2004 Stanford Cardinal women’s gymnastics team, which I had the pleasure of watching compete against the Maryland Terps at College Park.
-That 2004 Stanford squad had the following team members (I grant you, not all colleges have the same academic standards as Stanford, but this is just sick): Lindsay Wing, former US national team member (hereafter referred to as ‘Team USA’); Kendall Beck, former Team USA, after Stanford went on to medical school & is now a gastroenterologist & assistant professor at UCSF medical school; Caroline Fluhrer, 3-time Level 10 regional champion, BS & MS from Stanford in engineering, currently a building design performance engineer in the Seattle area; Lisa Leveille, represented Canada at the 2000 Olympics, after Stanford went on the medical school & is now orthopaedic surgeon & assistant professor at University of British Columbia Medical School; Glyn Sweets former JO (Level 10) national champion, now a Content Strategist for Facebook in San Francisco; Stacy Sprando, 2003 Level 10 national bars champion, went on to Oregon Health & Sciences University School of Medicine, & now specializes in Emergency Medicine/Pediatric Emergency Medicine at a Portland hospital affiliated with OHSU; In addition, the current head coach of Stanford since 2017 is Tabitha Yim, former Team USA bronze medalist at the at 2001 World Championships; Yim was not on the 2004 Stanford roster because she delayed enrollment in hopes of making the 2004 Olympic team, but she missed selection camp due to injury, & then went on to compete for The Cardinal starting in 2005.
-Loaded with that kind of athletic talent, the 2004 Cardinal team is just as impressive in their subsequent achievements outside the gym.
-You’ve probably seen a few viral videos on YouTube of a single floor routine, but if all you know of gymnastics is the Olympics, you really should check out any of the dozens of NCAA full meets from 2021 & years past you can find there.
+That 2004 Stanford squad had the following team members (I grant you, not all colleges have the same academic standards as Stanford, but checki it out, this is just sick): Lindsay Wing, former US national team member (hereafter referred to as ‘Team USA’); Kendall Beck, former Team USA, after Stanford went on to medical school & is now a gastroenterologist & assistant professor at UCSF medical school; Caroline Fluhrer, 3-time Level 10 regional champion, BS & MS from Stanford in engineering, currently a building design performance engineer in the Seattle area; Lise Léveillé, represented Canada at the 2000 Olympics, after Stanford went on the medical school & is now orthopaedic surgeon, & assistant professor & Director of Undergraduate Medical Education at University of British Columbia Medical School; Glyn Sweets former JO (Level 10) national champion, now a Content Strategist for Facebook in San Francisco; Stacy Sprando, 2003 Level 10 national bars champion, went on to Oregon Health & Sciences University School of Medicine, & now specializes in Emergency Medicine/Pediatric Emergency Medicine at a Portland hospital affiliated with OHSU; In addition to those team members, the current head coach of Stanford since 2017 is Tabitha Yim — former Team USA bronze medalist at the at 2001 World Championships — who would have also been on the 2004 Stanford roster but delayed enrollment for a year in hopes of making the 2004 Olympic team (but she missed selection camp due to injury).
+She then went on to compete for The Cardinal starting in 2005.
+Loaded with that kind of athletic talent, the 2004 Cardinal team is just as impressive in their subsequent achievements beyond the gym.
+Almost every has probably seen a few viral videos on YouTube of a remarkable NCAA floor routine, but if all you know of gymnastics is the Olympics, you really should check out any of the dozens of NCAA full meets from 2019 & years past you can find there (meets in 2020 & 2021 are sparsely attended because of COVID-19).
 I think you’ll be surprised at how entertaining & exciting the sport is.
 NCAA gymnastics is the best kept secret in college sports, but the secret is starting to get out.